Sleep, design and living in New York with maximalist icon Zandra Rhodes

 It is wonderful that textile design bridges and transcends everything combining fashion and interiors.
 I studied textile design for furnishings at the RCA.
 I suppose you could say I am going back to my roots.

-You lived in New York for a long period of time, can you tell us a bit about that?
+You lived in New York for a long time, can you tell us a bit about that?

 New York in the ’70s and ’80s was my world!
 Bergdorf Goodman and Marthas Park Avenue had windows of my dresses and I had a Zandra Rhodes shop within Bloomingdales.
 Diana Vreeland, The High Priestess of American Vogue commissioned my clothes to be photographed by Natalie Wood for Vogue.
 My New York apartment was in Architectural Digest.
 New York really was the place it all started.
 A land of promise!